own-pt/openWordnet-PT/README.md

-# OpenWordnet-PT: An Open Brazilian Wordnet
+# OpenWordnet-PT: An Open Access Wordnet for Portuguese

 ## How to use it?